Port State Control Inspections: How to Prepare

 Initial Check

-The PSC officer will begin with a document review.
+In practice, the PSC officer will begin with a document review.
 Key certificates that must be valid and on board:

 • Safety Management Certificate (SMC)